-Target's price matching policy covers more than 35,000 items and 24 online competitors, such as Amazon, Walmart, Kohl's and Macy's.
+Target’s price matching policy covers more than 35,000 items and 25 online competitors, such as Bed Bath & Beyond, Amazon, Walmart, Kohl’s and Macy’s.
 If you find a better price than what you paid at Target, you have 14 days to request a price match.
+While most smaller brick-and-mortar stores or large home improvement stores like Home Depot are not on the list, if you do happen to spot at a lower price at the stores and online retailers below, getting a refund or price adjustment on the difference should be pretty easy with the insight and tips we’ve outlined here.

-Price matching is a great resource for shoppers when you deal hunt.
+Price matching (especially if you can search for online prices before hitting the stores) is a great resource for shoppers when you deal hunt.
 For example, store A might be much closer to you than store B, so it saves you a longer trip.
 You could potentially also reap more benefits at the other retailer by taking advantage of rewards programs or additional coupons that are stackable with a particular store and not available at the other.

 The Target price match policy allows for a price match on a qualifying item found at a competitor or at Target.com at the time of purchase, or you can request a price adjustment within 14 days of the purchase date.
-The item must be identical in order for Target to price match it.
+The item must be an identical product in order for Target to honor any price-match cost adjustment.

-Target's price match is available both in-store and online, but if you do it online you have to call Target.com Guest Services at 1-800-591-3869.
-If you ordered something for in-store pickup, you can price match when you pick up your order.
+Target’s price match is available both in-store and online, but if you do it online you have to call Target.com Guest Services at 1-800-591-3869.
+If you ordered something for in-store pickup, you can price match when you pick up your order to get your extra savings that same day to save you time going back to the store later for a price adjustment.

 Guidelines and Limitations